IP-CAM/Payson-Checkout-Extension-for-Opencart-v.4.x/README.md

 * Download the extension [oc_payment_paysoncheckout.ocmod.zip]

-* Make sure the 'admin' folder in your store is not named something else.

-* The admin folder in the module needs to be renamed if it has a different name.

 * Upload the extension via _Extensions_ -> _Installer_ and click Upload.

 * Install the extension via _Extensions_ -> _Extensions_ -> _Payments_